alexchsieh/Highlander-Battleship/README.md

  * *public printMenu()* - Prints the layout of the menu that the user is met with upon running the program.
  * *public chooseMode()* - Prompts the user to choose which one of three modes that they want to play.

+**The client, Main class, uses the Singleton class, which instantiates one Singleton Game object at a time.
+The class has the following constructors and functions:**

+ * *private Singleton()* - Private default constructor that forces the usage of the public getter function
+ * *public static Singleton getInstance()* - Getter function which instantiates the Singleton object

-**The Main class is associated with the singleton class, Game.
-The Game class object is only instantiated one at a time to use the singleton design pattern.
-The class consists of the following constructors and functions:**
+**The Main class is associated with and the Singleton class is dependent on the Game class, which consists of the following constructors and functions:**

  * *private Game()* - A private default constructor to force the usage of Game(Strategy)
  * *public Game(Strategy)* - A public constructor that instantiates a single Game object